 The development of public policies for management of climate change through management

-of the sources (and sinks) of greenhouse gases requires a reliable accounting of the current global and quantitative distribution of sources and sinks.
-The key components of the Earth’s greenhouse effect are CO2 and CH4, either because CO2 is the current main driver of change (Lacis et al., 2010), and/or that both CO2 and CH4 are components of the Earth system with reservoir feedstocks (e.g. soil carbon, permafrost, methane hydrates; Cox et al., 2000, McGuire et al., 2009, Serreze and Barry, 2011) that can represent positive climate system feedbacks.
+of the sources (and sinks) of greenhouse gases requires a reliable accounting of the current global distribution of sources and sinks.
+The key components of the Earth’s greenhouse effect are CO2 and CH4, because CO2 is the current main driver of change (Lacis et al., 2010), and/or both CO2 and CH4 are components of the Earth system with reservoir feedstocks (e.g. soil and plant carbon, permafrost, methane hydrates; Cox et al., 2000, McGuire et al., 2009, Serreze and Barry, 2011) that can represent positive climate system feedbacks.
 There is a pressing need to better quantify GHG sources and sinks, in light of the record increase in emission rates for CO2 (Peters et al., 2012), and the very long (thousands of years) environmental lifetime for CO2 (Eby et al., 2009; Archer et al., 2009).
-There is thus a great need for development of methods that provide an accurate fluxes for these species.
-On small scales, and from aircraft, the eddy covariance method has proven very effective (Goulden et al., 1996; Dragoni et al., 2011).
+There is thus a great need for development of methods that provide accurate fluxes for these species.
+On small scales (~ 1 km) the eddy covariance method has proven very effective (e.g., Goulden et al., 1996; Dragoni et al., 2011).
 There is also an urgent need for flux measurements on scales from urban (~10 km) to regional, state and national scales (100 – 1000 km) to support policy development and treaty verification (Sarmiento et al., 2010).
 Additionally, there is a pressing technical need for flux measurements on scales that are directly comparable to those of individual satellite-based soundings (Morino et al., 2011; Butz et al., 2011).